 - Experiencing “brain fog”

-- You or your surroundings don’t feel “real”
+- Feeling like you or your surroundings aren't “real”

 - People pleasing